PHP Login Form with Remember-Me using Cookie and Session

 Watch YouTube Video

-login and logout in php with mysqlFolders and Files
+login and logout in php with mysql and cookieFolders and Files

 Screenshot of the folder structure and files:

-Implement Remember Me in PHP Securely
+Implement Remember Me in PHP login form

-Step 1 - Create a MySQL table to store user details
+Create a MySQL table to store user details

 Remember Me for Login using PHP Session and cookie

-Table has 5 columns.
+The table has 5 columns.

-1. id - it is the primary key and auto incremented
+1. id - it is the primary key and auto-incremented

 2. email - email id of the user